dddrrreee/cs240lx-25spr/labs/10-pmu/README.md

   - As mentioned, one easy way to defeat the compiler is to write your own assembly.
-In addition when you are trying to have precise control over layout it can be easier to allocat a large block and jit into it.
+In addition when you are trying to have precise control over layout it can be easier to allocate a large block and JIT into it.

 ------------------------------------------------------------------
 #### Part 1: Implement `code/rpi-pmu.h`